 Class 9 (part of), Overchurch Junior School, Upton

 Anyway, back to the 1965 photograph.
-One of the girls, second row, second from the left, recently messaged me after googling and finding this ‘ere blog.
+One of the girls, second row, second from the left, recently messaged me after googling and finding my blog.
 Not only were we in the same primary school class for several years, but we continued to be close friends until our late teens.
 During our secondary school years we would often walk home together.
 I would pass her house, and sometimes be invited in for coffee and toast.
 I liked Marmite and she didn’t, so I brought my own jar and left it there.
 We watched each other grow up from 13 to 18 (I put on eight inches in height), sharing experiences and confidences, until I went away to university.
 She was pretty, self-assured and popular.
 We were both “only children”.
 I didn’t know much about girls but the little I knew I learned from her.
-After she got married and I moved away to London we lost touch.
+After she got married and I moved to London we lost touch.

 A few weeks ago she was talking to a female friend for the first time in many years, mentioning names from the past, and mine cropped up.
 A few days later the three of us were recalling and revisiting incidents from when we were teenagers – entirely online.
 A lot has happened in both women’s lives, some of it sad and dramatic, whilst I seem to have had an easier time of it.
 Delving into the past isn’t necessarily one laugh after another.

 Whilst my primary schoolfriend-neighbour and I were close but never an item, the other party can claim to be – if she wanted to – my first proper girlfriend.
-We were both 16, and I took her to a party or two and the occasional dinner at the Berni Inn in New Brighton, the only affordable option.
+We were both 16, and I took her to a party or two and a dinner at the Berni Inn in New Brighton, the only affordable option.
 Her father was a surgeon, and the family, which included two boys at my school (potentially awkward), lived in terra incognita near Bromborough Golf Club.
 My background was more humble.
 We didn’t last very long.
 After a promising start she got bored with me, and after a couple of months wanted to go out with someone else, an older boy.
-It wasn’t surprising.
-What self-respecting 16-year-old girl wants to be seen with a (skinny and slightly spotty) boy of the same age?
-There were other pretty girls around but I found her bewitching.
-It was a blow when I got the elbow, but after a month or two of feeling sorry for myself I found someone who worked on Saturdays in Malley’s sweet-cum-toy shop (when I bite into a Mars bar I go all Proustian); she was a beautiful girl, but not with the charm of my first love.
-That also lasted about three months.
-I clearly still had a lot to learn.

 Take your pic: your humble blogger at 16 and 18